 “Stab in the back” legend

-At the same time, the Kaiser’s military leaders, angry at their sudden, apparently inexplicable defeat, intentionally spread rumors that the German army had been “undefeated in the field”, but had been lethally “stabbed in the back” by strikes in the arms industry that had left soldiers at the front with an inadequate supply of material.
-“These damn liars,” Max grumbled, “they are turning reality upside down and get away with it.”
-“I’m at one with you, Max,” Jacob said sadly, “they just do not want to believe that the shining empire is a thing of the past, that peace is being forced upon us.
-It’s more than defeat to them, it’s a deep disgrace they cannot bear.
-That cannot be due to their own fault, another scapegoat has to be found.
-And they want revenge.
+At the same time, the Kaiser’s military leaders deliberately spread the rumor that the German army had remained “undefeated in the field” during the war and had had received the fatal “stab in the back” from strikes and revolution.
+“Those damned liars,” Max scolded, “they are turning the facts upside down and get away with it” “I’m with you on that, Max,” Jacob said sadly.
+“They just don’t want to believe that the shining empire is a thing of the past.
+And that and that peace is being forced upon us.
+It is more than a defeat, it is a disgrace that they cannot bear.
+This cannot be due to their own faults, they need another scapegoat.
 I’m afraid that the democratic parties considerably underestimate the impact of this stab-in-the-back-lie, and I fear for Erzberger’s life.”

 Then Max said goodbye for that day.
 Kathi and Jacob waved after him.
-“A fine fellow, your Lieutenant Max Schmieder,” Jacob said, all smiles.
+“A fine young man, your Lieutenant Max Schmieder,” Jacob said, all smiles.
 Kath flushed.
 “Yes, he is,” she said happily, “we want to get married.”

 The photo is from the German Wikipedia.
 Das folgende Bild stammt aus der freien Enzyklopädie Wikipedia und steht unter der Creative Commons Lizenz 3.0.
 Es wurde im Rahmen einer Kooperation zwischen dem Bundesarchiv und Wikimedia Deutschland aus dem Bundesarchiv für Wikimedia Commons zur Verfügung gestellt: Weimar, Vereidigung Eberts, 1919.
 Bundesarchiv, Bild 146-1978-042-11 / Sennecke, Robert / CC-BY-SA 3.0